hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-regression.md

 ### Objective function

-As we saw in the {ref}`machinelearning`, the goal of ML is to minimize the objective function by adjusting the model's parameters through techniques (i.e., optimization algorithms) such as gradient descent.
+As we saw in the [introduction to ML](https://hydro-informatics.com/datascience/machinelearning.html), the goal of ML is to minimize the objective function by adjusting the model's parameters through techniques (i.e., optimization algorithms) such as gradient descent.

 One of the objective functions that we may use in linear regression is *Empirical Risk ($R$)*.
 We express the empirical risk in terms of a loss measure, which reflects only the deviation between model predictions and the target values (or labels) of our training dataset, and thus does not consider regularization.
 The goal of empirical risk ($R$) minimization (ERM) is to find a model that minimizes the discrepancy between predictions and observations on the training data, with the assumption that it will generalize well to unseen data.
 So we can define $R$ as following: